macagua/macagua.buildout.pypimirror/README.rst

 For the installation is recommended that you install certain dependencies on the operating system as shown below: ::

-  # aptitude install build-essential python-dev python-setuptools python-pip
+  # aptitude install build-essential python-dev python-setuptools python-pip mercurial

 User guide
 ==========